 What’s more, you have a limited number of opportunities to appeal to these boards, so you must make the most of every opportunity.

 As mentioned, you may only get one shot at it.
-Therefore, we encourage clients to at least speak to an attorney experienced in this process prior to submitting a request.
+Therefore, we encourage clients to at least speak to a military attorney with experience in this process prior to submitting a request.
 At King Military Law, we’re happy to offer a free consultation to help you make these decisions.

 AND YOU CAN WIN!
 Here’s an example of a recent KML client that came to us after his command wrongly deprived him of his promotion to Chief Petty Officer (E7).
 BCNR Decision

 We hope this information was helpful.
 Good luck!
 And please call us if you think we can help.

 How Do I Reach The Board Of Correction Of Naval Records?

 Here are the links and contact information to the different Boards: